PedroBarbosa/VETA/README.md

 <a name="installation"></a>
 ## Intallation
 VETA requires python3 and conda/pip is recommended to install all the dependencies.
-You can
+We recommend to create a new conda environment for VETA, so that we make sure that dependencies versions will work.

 ~~~~
 conda create -n veta python=3.6